-Edits throughout the RPS Plan reflect the direction provided by the Assigned Commissioner and Assigned Administrative Law Judge's Ruling Identifying Issues and Schedule of Review for 20182019 Renewables Portfolio Standard Procurement Plans ("the ACR"), issued on June 21, 2018, and April 19, 2019, as modified by the Decision Accepting Draft 2018 Renewables Portfolio Standard Procurement Plans, issued on February 28, 2019, 4 as wellALJ's May 7, 2019 Ruling modifying the procedural schedule.
-SDG&E's 2019 RPS Plan also addresses recent legislation as edits reflecting required (such as Senate Bills ("SB") 350, 100, and 901, described in more detail below under Section 3), incorporates updates necessary due to the passage of time, 5 and includes edits to explain SDG&E's proposed changes.
-Pursuant to D.19-02-007, SDG&E will participate actively participating in the stakeholder process to develop information-only Time of Day Factors Delivery factors ("TODs"), which SDG&E will utilize going forward.
-SDG&E has removed all reference to TOD factors within its RPS Plan, RPS long-term and Appendices 6, 7short-term model PPA, and 9Least-Cost Best-Fit methodology.
-Once the stakeholder process is complete and the Commission has approved the information-only TODs, SDG&E will update its RPS Plan in subsequent cycles as necessary.

-Additionally, it is important to note that
+Bills ("SB") 350, 100, and 901, described in more detail below under Section 3), incorporates updates necessary due to the passage of time,4 and includes edits to explain SDG&E's proposed changes.

+Pursuant to D.19-02-007, SDG&E is actively participating participated in thea stakeholder process to develop information-only Time of Delivery factors ("TODs"), which and the Commission approved SDG&E will utilize going forward., PG&E and SCE's May 29, 2019

+Joint IOU Information-Only TOD Factor proposal ("TOD Proposal").
+SDG&E has removed all reference to TOD factors E's approved TOD Factors for 2020 and 2024 are within its the Commission-approved May 29, 2019 TOD Proposal, and beginning in the 2020 RPS Plan, RPS long term and short-term model PPA, and Least-Cost Best-Fit methodology.
+Once the stakeholder process is complete and the Commission has approved cycle, SDG&E will dedicate an appendix for Information-Only TOD Factors, including workpapers to confirm there is a high correlation between the public information-only TODs, SDG&E will update its RPS Plan in subsequent cycles as necessary.
+TOD factors and SDG&E's confidential forecasts.